JoinTheAlliance/start-here/README.md

 ##### External Evaluator

-The External Evaluator role is an integral part of our ecosystem.
+The external evaluator role is an integral part of our ecosystem.
 While not directly involved in the development process, these individuals use our packages in their projects, providing valuable real-world feedback on their effectiveness, usability, and possible areas of improvement.

-Their perspective is crucial in ensuring our packages are useful and user-friendly outside the context of our own development.
+The feedback of users integrating our packages outside of our own development environments is invaluable to ensuring that our packages are usable, reproducible, and maintained.

-Suggested Tasks:
+Suggested Beginning Projects:

-- Use our packages in your own projects and provide feedback on their performance, usability, and functionality.
+- Use our packages in your own projects.
+Tell us about your experiences with their performance and usability.
 - Identify and report bugs, unexpected behavior, or inconsistencies in our packages.
 - Suggest enhancements or new features based on your experience using the packages.
-- Write detailed reports on how you're using the packages and the problems they're solving for you.
-- Share your successes and challenges in using our packages, to help us understand where we're excelling and where we can improve.
+- Let us know how you are using our tools, the kinds of projects you plan to use them for, or how and how you've integrated them into your workflow.
+- Suggest a feature

 ### Community Roles

 ##### Agent

 Agents are our ambassadors.
-They evangelize the project, recruit new members, spread optimistic futurism propaganda, and help cultivate a community of individuals interested in building autonomous agents.

-Suggested Tasks:
-- Generate memes and propaganda to raise awareness about the project.
-- Write articles and blog posts about the project.
-- Maintain an active presence on social media promoting the project.
-- Create videos and podcasts.
-- Produce inspiring art and stories that ignite a passion for building autonomous agents.
+As wizards and witches of hyperstitional spellcasting, heads of propaganda, and chief vibrational officers, you bring attention, techno-optimism, and good-old fashioned promotion [^1]

+[^1]: Please do not spam or use our agents for this.
+Shill tastefully!

+Guidelines to be effective:

+- Be a content creator!
+If you think our project is cool, chances are someone else will too.
+Make a tutorial, write a review, or become king of all "threadbois" from the social alpha of being one of the first to include us in a "Mind-Blowing AI Tools" Twitter thread
+- Be social with media - Let people know about us on Twitter, Discord, Github, and wherever else nerds are found.
+- Make a Youtube tutorial.
+Stream an experiment on Twitch.
+Share a mind-blowing demo on Tik Tok.
+If you're a content creator, or you want to dip your toes in becoming one, take advantage of being an early adopter.

 ##### Community Organizer

-Community Organizers are the glue that holds our community together.
-They help onboard new members, moderate the Discord channel, and assist in organizing events and meetups.
+Community organizers are the glue that holds our community together. they help onboard new members, moderate the discord channel, and assist in organizing events and meetups.

-Suggested Tasks:
+Suggested tasks:
-- Assist new members in getting started with the project.
+- Help new community members with ther projects
-- Organize events and meetups to foster collaborative work on the project.
+- Organize Hackathons to engage hackers and builders in the space
 - Keep the Discord environment friendly and welcoming for everyone.
 - Help organize the community and keep track of who is working on what.